 No Ashes in the Fire; Coming of Age Black & Free in America, by Darnell L. Moore (Nation Books 2018).
 The Black Lives Matter activist describes growing up in Camden NJ, where being gay was something he had to hide at home and at school, but also, at first, from himself.
 He writes this memoir to practice “critical self-reflection” which he writes that anyone who claims to be part of the Black Lives Matter needs to do.

 White Fragility: Why It’s So Hard for White People to Talk About Race, by Robin DiAngelo, foreword by Michael Eric Dyson (Beacon Press, 2018).
-The white author uses his own experience to show how white people’s defensiveness and avoidance of any discomfort (“racial stress”) blocks authentic relationships with people of color, who won’t bother to give honest feedback if they think an individual is unwilling to accept it.
+The white author uses her own experience to show how white people’s defensiveness and avoidance of any discomfort (“racial stress”) blocks authentic relationships with people of color, who won’t bother to give honest feedback if they think an individual is unwilling to accept it.
 We need to be less fragile.

 Rising Out of Hatred: The Awakening of a Former White Nationalist, by Eli Saslow (Doubleday, 2018).
 As the son of former KKK leader Derek Black, founder of the Web’s first major hate site, stormfront.org, Don Black was raised on “white pride,” racism and anti-Semitism.
 In his teens, he created a radio show combining country music (“white pride” songs) and ideology (he coined “white genocide”), as well as co-hosting his father’s internet radio show.
 He attended New College of Florida, where his father assumed he could spread their “racial realism” conviction that separation of races was good for all.
 Don studied seriously but also continued his racist radio show.
 His KKK connection was eventually exposed and he was ostracized by most on the progressive campus.
 But not all: the college’s only Orthodox Jew, who enjoyed Don as a person, invited him to a weekly Shabat group, and a Peruvian friend became his girlfriend but regularly feed him scientific research and challenged him to see racism’s effect on people he cared about.
 Gradually, Don’s views shifted, culminating in a public letter to the Southern Poverty Law Center, renouncing his white nationalist past.
 Saslow’s dramatic account shows how staying in genuine relationship with someone whose ideas you find offensive, does have the potential to change that person’s views.